fabiog1901/cdsw-install/README.md

 $ service named restart
 ```

-In CM, set the CDSW property `DOMAIN` to `cdsw.cloud.lab`, where `cloud.lab` is the name of the DNS service.
-Then restart CDSW service.
+In CM, set the CDSW property `DOMAIN` to `cdsw.mydnsdomain`, where `mydnsdomain` is the name of the DNS service.
+Then restart the CDSW service.